ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 ### {{site.data.keyword.openshiftshort}} Terminal
 {: #openshift-microservices-11}

 One of the great things about Kubernetes is the ability to quickly debug your application pods with SSH terminals.
-This is great for development, but generally is not recommended in production environments. {{site.data.keyword.openshiftshort}} makes it even easier by allowing you to launch a terminal directly in the dashboard.
+This is great for development, but generally is not recommended in production environments. {{site.data.keyword.redhat_openshift_notm}} makes it even easier by allowing you to launch a terminal directly in the dashboard.

 1. Switch from the **Logs** tab to the **Terminal** tab.
 1. Run the following Shell commands: